The National Mutual Acceptance (NMA) Scheme operates in QLD, NSW, VIC, SA, WA and the ACT.

 Research with NMA exemption

-Where a multi-centre project has approval from an HREC with certification appropriate for the research area, and where the Canberra Hospital is named as a participating site on the approval notification, there is no requirement for researchers to make a submission to the ACT Health HREC.
+Where a multi-centre project has approval from an HREC with certification appropriate for the research area, and where ACT Health or Canberra Health Services sites are named as participating sites on the approval notification, there is no requirement for researchers to make a submission to the ACT Health HREC.

 However, the research must still meet all of the site governance requirements.
-Research must not be commenced without appropriate authorisation.
+Research must not commence without appropriate authorisation.

 Streamlined Processes within the ACT